MekAkUActOR/RowHammer/Paper Review/ISCA__2014__Flipping-Bits-in-Memory-Without-Accessing-Them-An-Experimental-Study-of-DRAM-Disturbance-Errors.md

 ## Thoughts

-- Design and carry out experiments in variable-controlling approach to explore the correlation between DRAM age and disturbance-error-vulnerability.
-The aging of DRAM cells may change the physical property of capacitor, influencing the charging and leaking process.
-And this property may be exploited by malicious attckers.
-So we can also do some researches on system program behavior (frequent access to a physical address results in accelerated aging, and more vulnerable to RowHammer).
+- The aging of DRAM cells may change the physical property of capacitor and transistor, influence the charging and leaking process, and finally affect the vulnerability of cells to disturbance errors.
+And this property may be exploited by malicious attackers..
-- Explore the physical cause of disturbance error, build a physical model to describe it and work out the mitigation methodology from circuit level based on the conclusion.
 - To exploit RowHammer, a thorough understanding of operating system and program behavior is necessary.

 ## Takeaways and questions